harpazofek/FinalProject/README.md

 Namespace = default
 Build Steps:
 Execute shell:
-$ kubectl apply -f ping-pong-deploy.yaml
+$ kubectl apply -f ./K8S/*   # You can change it to any file name inside the dir.
 $ sleep 5
-$ kubectl port-forward --address 0.0.0.0 deployment.apps/server-deploy 5005:5005

 ** Add-2-replicas0800 **